Vitamin D and Tinnitus: A Powerful Combination

 Neurotransmitter RegulationVitamin D receptors are present in various areas of the brain involved in neurotransmitter synthesis and signaling, suggesting a role in regulating neurotransmitter function.

-NeuroprotectionVitamin D has been shown to possess neuroprotective properties, potentially reducing the risk of neurodegenerative diseases such as Alzheimer's and Parkinson's disease.
+NeuroprotectionVitamin D possess neuroprotective properties, potentially reducing the risk of neurodegenerative diseases such as Alzheimer's and Parkinson's disease.

 Cognitive FunctionAdequate vitamin D levels have been associated with improved cognitive function, including memory, attention, and executive function.